 Emergency and crisis management plans

 Through ongoing programs, Eastman trains employees who have response or communications responsibilities in the event of an emergency.
-Eastman completes emergency response drills and exercises, at least annually, to test operability of the emergency response plans.
+Eastman completes emergency response drills and exercises at least annually to test operability of the emergency response plans.

 The emergency response plans contain communications and procedures for ensuring the safety of employees, contractors and site communities.
 Communications include relevant and useful emergency response planning information to the local emergency planning authorities or committees.
 Eastman sites coordinate each site emergency response plan with the comprehensive community emergency response plan and other facilities and periodically test each plan.

 Eastman employs full-time emergency fire and medical services personnel at several of its manufacturing facilities, including the company’s largest site and home to its corporate headquarters in Kingsport, Tennessee.
-On-site emergency personnel at these locations provide emergency response capability 24 hours per day, seven days per week for all employees at the site.
+On-site emergency personnel at these locations provide emergency response capability 24 hours a day, seven days a week for all employees at the site.
 Emergency responders are required to conduct annual training to maintain their practical skills and certification.

 Eastman’s emergency response plans contain procedures for engaging local and municipal emergency response services as needed, including police, fire and medical.
 Eastman completes periodic emergency response drills and exercises with external emergency response services to test operability of the emergency response plans.